Analyzing Pattern Overview: Guide to the Tweezer Bottom Pattern

 - Psychology: Why Does It Work?

-- Strategic Trading: How to Play the Tweezer Bottom
+- Strategic Trading: Observing the Tweezer Bottom Pattern

 - Tweezer Bottom vs. Other Reversals